tothemoon-org/extension-blocks/spec.md

 (OP_TRUE) output.
 This output is forbidden by consensus rules to be spent by any transaction aside from another `resolution` transaction.

-The resolution transaction MAY contain additional outputs for outputs that intend to exit the extension block.
+The resolution transaction MUST contain additional outputs for outputs that intend to exit the extension block.

 Coinbase outputs MUST NOT contain witness programs, as they cannot be sweeped